Teach Edge

 Most tools in this space work like this:

-1. A student submits work somewhere else (Google Classroom, Word, email, etc.)
+1. A student submits work somewhere else, such as Google Classroom, Word, email, or paper.

-2. The teacher copies and pastes the student response into an AI tool
+2. The teacher copies or uploads one response into an AI tool.

 The limitation of one-script-at-a-time tools